stackus/envelope/README.md

 })
 ```

-You may also register types with a custom name by adding the following method on the type:
+You may register types with a custom name by adding the following method on the type:

 ```go
 func (UserCreated) EnvelopeKey() string {